 Amsterdam is a city that always has something going on.
 From music festivals to museum exhibits, theatre nights to street parties, you can be guaranteed to find something on the horizon that will be fun to visit during your trip to the city.
-This section lists the events to look out for this month, while our Amsterdam News page aims to keep you informed about the most exciting upcoming events in the near future.
+This section lists the events to look out for this month.
 For more regular events, our Annual Events page lists the major festivals and holidays that come around every year in Amsterdam.

 M&M Stand Up Paddling – Amsterdam RAI, 02 March

 A sport that has its origins in techniques developed by Hawaiian surfing instructors, stand up paddling is a fun and healthy way to get wet.
 The sport has been on the rise in the Netherlands for a short while, and this month a seven-kilometre circuit through Amsterdam’s historic central canal district has been organised as part of the run-up to the HISWA Amsterdam Boat Show.
 The tour leaves from Amsterdam RAI and wends its way through the city before looping back to the event venue.
 While registration for the tour is closed, the participants should make for some interesting photo ops as they pass through the city.

 Ballet for Life: an ode to Freddie Mercury– Royal Theatre Carré, 13–16 March